ossobv/planb/README.rst

 TODO:

-* Add description/title after h1 heading.
+* Add description/title after h1 heading in docs.
 * Explain what this is (will be).
 * Add authors/copyright/dates from original project.
 * Add pepcleaning pre-commit hook.
-* Add flake-checking pre-commt hook.
+* Add flake-checking pre-commit hook.
 * Add BCH checks.
+* Use proper setup.py-setup and easier settings.py,
+  possibly with uwsgi.ini-only environment?
 * Alter HostGroup:
   - use fs-name and human-name
   - use asciifield for fs-name?
 * Alter HostConfig:
   - use fs-name and optionally human-name
   - use asciifield for fs-name?
-* Fix /home/backup => $HOME
 * Check whether the mount-point != zpool-name works properly.
-* Fix 'sudo' usage for all ZFS calls!
+* Fix System calls to always save stderr for exception output.
+* Check the 'bclone' call: it reports 2 warnings which should be fixed.
 * Fix admin "Planb" name as "PlanB".
+* Fix "iconv=utf8,latin1" on ancient hosts?
+Doesn't exist there..
+  Fallback to without --iconv and accept code 23 as non-failed?
+* Split off the subparts of the HostConfig to separate configs:
+  - include-config
+  - transport-config
+  - retention-config
+  - host-status (use this as main enqueue-view?)
+* Use hostgroup+hostname in more places.
+Right now the friendly_name is too short.
+* Don't allow enqueue-ing of enabled=False hosts!

 -----------------